ksnt/ksnt.github.io/index.md

 # News

 <br>
-I will be giving a talk at PyCon mini Hiroshima 2018, Oct 6 2018.
+I gave a talk at PyCon mini Hiroshima 2018, Oct 6 2018.

-I am looking to meet many people there!
+Thank you for listening to my presentation!